James Hardie Siding Review: Is it Worth it?

 - Re-installing all exterior lights

 Basically, it’s the soup-to-nuts price for the whole exterior project.
-The quote we went with is on the lower end of that price range, because we couldn’t justify (or afford) spending $100k+ on the outside of our house.
-I’m not thrilled about the cost, but I am happy that we will be done with this project and that our house will look so much better (and be more water-tight, we’ve had some water leakage issues) for the long-term.
+The quote we went with was on the lower end of that price range, but not the lowest, because we couldn’t justify (or afford) spending $100k+ on the outside of our house.
+I wasn’t thrilled about the cost, but I am happy that we would be done with this project and that our house will look so much better (and be more water-tight, we’ve had some water leakage issues) for the long-term.